cloudmesh-community/fa19-516-144/project/report.md

 Example) regexp = '\.\*security\.secrets\.foo'

-Let us have somewhere in cloudmesh.yaml the following
+Let us have the following dotpaths

-security:
-  secrets:
-    foo: bar
-  secretsXfoo: baz
+  * security.secrets.foo:bar
+  * security.secretsXfoo:baz

-Both bar and baz can be encrypted since the re '\.' can match on both the
+Both bar and baz will be encrypted since the re '\.' can match on both the
 literal '\.' and the character 'X'.

-### Encrypting Decryption-Dependent Data with Cloudmesh.Security.Secrets Section

-There are currently no safeguards to prevent encryption of data neccessary to
-decrypt the config attributes.
-If you encrypt the cloudmesh\.version or **any**
-attribute under the cloudmesh.security section decryption is **not** guranteed.

-Expample: regexp = '\.\*sec\.\*'

-Let us also have the default cloudmesh.yaml file.

-This expression could match on both 'cloudmesh.security' and
-'cloudmesh.security.secrets'.
-Since it matches all paths with 'sec' in it.
-If the secrets are encrypted then the ```cloudmesh config decrypt``` command
-cannot know which expressions to decrypt.
-If the other attributes of security
-are encrypted then the command wouldn't know where the private key is located
-or where the nonces and aes-gcm keys are located.
-Either case would be
-catastrophic since the attributes you encrypted would be unattainable.
+This should only bring minimal additional
+overhead on the occasion it occurs.

 ## Work Breakdown

 ### Week of Monday Nov.
 25th